Fundamentals of Health Law

 Privacy is becoming one of the core areas for understanding in virtually all areas of health law.
 Privacy affects most health care policy issues, corporate transactions, business contracts, litigation, business strategy and a wide range of overall compliance issues.
 This session will provide a baseline for all health lawyers on key areas where health privacy law impacts the business of health care and the use of health information across our health care system.

-This event is included in the registration fee.
+This event is included in the conference registration.
 Attendees, speakers, and registered guests are welcome.
 Interested in sponsoring this event?
 Sponsor.

 Conference Attendee Assistance